steipete/PSTCollectionView/README.md

 PSTCollectionView
 =================

-UPDATE: I'm no longer using PSTCollectionView in any project, but will still accept pull requests for improvements.
+UPDATE: I'm no longer using PSTCollectionView in any project.
+This purely exists to keep old projects alive and for historical reasons.

 Open Source, 100% API compatible replacement of UICollectionView for iOS4.3+